 Applicants to Senior Lecturer and above are advised of the outcome of their application in a letter.
 PVCs/President (or nominee) and HoS/Deans/HoC will be notified of outcomes within their areas.

 The Chair of the panel (or nominee) ensures that all unsuccessful applicants who participated in the process receive feedback and, if appropriate, counselling on the outcome of their application within a prescribed timeframe.
 A written report summarising the panel’s views will be provided to unsuccessful applicants to assist in obtaining promotion in the future.

 An applicant can appeal in writing to the University Academic Promotions Appeals Committee (UAPAC) on the grounds of eligibility and procedure only.
-Refer to the Academic promotion appeal procedure.[Next: Supporting documents and information]
+Refer to the Academic promotion appeal procedure.[Next: Supporting resources]